vskadandale/vskadandale.github.io/_pages/about.md

 I work extensively with the WRF (Weather Research and Forecasting) numerical weather prediction model, and the RayMan human-biometeorological model.
-I am experienced in severa programming languages (Fortran, Python, GDAL, NCO, CDO, Bash), while I am also proficient in using geographic information systems (Quantum GIS, ArcGIS).
+I am experienced in several programming languages (Fortran, Python, GDAL, NCO, CDO, Bash), while I am also proficient in using geographic information systems (Quantum GIS, ArcGIS).